 Can I sleep on my side after eyelid surgery?

-You should sleep on your back following eyelid surgery, with your head elevated on a pillow.
+You should sleep on your back following surgery, with your head elevated on a pillow.
 This helps to decrease swelling.
 Sleeping on your side will increase swelling in the lower eyelid.

 It is advised to avoid contaminating your wound with water for at least 5 days following surgery.
 Taking a shower from the neck down will not be a problem following surgery.